A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 Similar to projects, by Proposition \ref{prop-spa-st-subsequentprecarious}, once a lecturer is full and non-precarious they cannot accept a worse student than they already have for the remainder of the algorithm.
 Assume $l_k$ is full and non-precarious.
 Using similar data structures described in the Project Data Structures section above we are able to find $l_k$'s worst assigned student in constant time.

 \textbf{Student pointers.} A student $s_i$ retains two pointers for the project(s) tied at the head of their list.
 One pointer {\tt first} stores the first fully available project when iterating from left to right, and {\tt second} stores the second fully available project.
 If {\tt first} (respectively {\tt second}) reaches the end of the tie, then a boolean {\tt firstFin} (respectively {\tt secondFin}) is set to True.
 For each iteration of the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}, each student $s_i$ first seeks a project at the head of their list that is fully available.
 This will be precisely the project $p_j$ that {\tt first} points to.
-Then if {\tt second} has not reached the end of the tie, $(s_i,p_j)$ is precarious and the project that {\tt second} points to, $p_{j'}$, supports $p_j$.
-If however, {\tt firstFin} is set to True, then the leftmost project at the head of $s_i$'s list is a favourite project, with $(s_i,p_j)$ being unable to become precarious.
+Then if {\tt second} has not reached the end of the tie, $(s_i,p_j)$ (if added to the matching) is precarious and the project that {\tt second} points to, $p_{j'}$, supports $p_j$.
+If however, {\tt secondFin} is set to True, then $(s_i,p_j)$ (if added to the matching) is non-precarious.
+Finally, if {\tt firstFin} is set to True, then the leftmost project at the head of $s_i$'s list is a favourite project, with $(s_i,p_j)$ also being unable to become precarious.
 Proposition \ref{th:stable_SPA_S_maxapplications} shows that maximum number of applications a student can make to a project on their preference list is $3$.
 At most twice in phase $1$ (twice if removed as a precarious pair) and once in phase $2$.

 During phase $2$ there are no fully available projects on $s_i$'s list since $s_i$ must have applied and been rejected (in some way) from every project on their preference list at least once already.
 Therefore, the {\tt first} and {\tt second} pointers are not required in phase $2$.
 During phase $1$ the the {\tt first} and {\tt second} pointers are only required to iterate once over each tie as described above.
 Hence, the maximum number of times a student's list is iterated over is $4$; once each for the two pointers {\tt first} and {\tt second}, once again after {\tt first} and {\tt second} have reached the end of the tie at the head of a student's list (the student may have retained projects at the head of their list after this point if the projects were precarious), and finally once during phase $2$.